-Knowing your size is a very important step in finding a comfortable pair of hiking shoes.
+Choosing a pair of wide hiking shoes will go a long way if you’re after the right fit from your footwear.
+The first step to accomplish is finding out the precise width of your feet so that you can find a comfortable pair.
 Most buyers believe that shoe sizes are limited to their length and that once they get the right length, they will get shoes that perfectly fit.
 However, this is not always the case, and some buyers end up with blisters or deformed toes from prolonged wearing of tight and narrow hiking shoes—a scenario they could avoid if they stick with wide hiking shoes instead.

 Manufacturers follow sizing charts when producing footwear.
 In stores, buyers can choose the footwear of their liking and choose a size that fits them.
 For the most part though, shoes available in stores are made to “fit everyone” for the assumption that the general consumer has similar foot sizes.
 In reality, however, people have different shoe shapes and sizes thus a “fit for everyone” shoe line does not really exist.
 Because of this, manufacturers may deviate from traditional sizing charts, so shoppers with different needs could also wear their shoes.
 If you go to stores or browse online retail outlets, you can find a range of wide hiking shoes, sandals, dress shoes, and casual footwear readily available.